gitter-badger/users-searched-for/readme.txt

 1. Upload the folder `users-searched-for` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. After a few searches, consult the results in your admin backend -> Tools -> Users Searched For

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

-== Screenshots ==

-1. Records view
-2. Snapshot of how it works

 == Changelog ==